 HelpDesk support is available for questions regarding user registration and online submission of applications.
 Queries submitted via email will be answered within 1 business day.
 HelpDesk staff are not in a position to answer questions regarding the scope and focus of applications.
-Before contacting the HelpDesk, please refer to the Instructions for Applicants document (posted by September 24, 2015), which provides a step-by-step guide to using CARS.
+Before contacting the HelpDesk, please refer to the Instructions for Applicants document, which provides a step-by-step guide to using CARS.

-Hours of operation: Monday, Tuesday, Thursday, Friday, 7 AM to 4 PM central time

-Wednesday, 8 AM to 4 PM central time
+Hours of operation: Monday, Tuesday, Thursday, Friday, 7 AM to 4 PM central time Wednesday, 8 AM to 4 PM central time